 In The Fall

-NOW AVAILABLE : A limited clear vinyl pressing of Future Islands' 2010 debut Thrill Jockey release.
+A limited vinyl re-press of Future Islands' 2010 debut Thrill Jockey release.
 Free download coupon included.
 In stock and shipping now.

 Too many bands in the era of buzz and the blog are taken before their time.
 The spotlight hits hard and finds a group who has not yet developed, not yet put in the work to find their sound and hone it and make themselves better, and just as quickly they’re gone.
 Future Islands are not one of those bands.

 J Gerrit Welmers, William Cashion and Samuel T Herring have been making music together since 2003, and as Future Islands since 2006, putting in the work.
 Formed as college friends in Greenville, NC, Future Islands relocated to Baltimore after becoming friends with Dan Deacon, an early and avid supporter of the band.
 They’ve released a handful of CD-Rs, tapes and limited vinyl releases, and their debut album Wave Like Home came out on UK label Upset the Rhythm in 2008.
 They’ve toured extensively in the US and Europe, including the Baltimore Round Robin tours and opening for and performing in Dan Deacon’s large ensemble.